 When baby boomers share notes about potential retirement towns, chances are that Asheville will be the place most frequently mentioned.
-Asheville is a prosperous small city of just over 75,000 (400,000 in the Metro) in the Blue Ridge mountains of western North Carolina.
+Asheville is a prosperous small city with a population 92,452 as of 2018.
+(260,000 in Buncombe County) in the Blue Ridge mountains of western North Carolina.
 Because of its charming environment and mild weather it has long been a desirable retirement community – from the rich and famous to ordinary people in quest of beautiful environment.
 The Vanderbilts built an enormous estate near here, the Biltmore Estate, which is the largest private residence in America with 250 rooms.
 Frederick Law Olmstead designed its famous gardens.
 For more information see our mini-guide to Asheville.

 Walking around in downtown Asheville is a pleasure.
 It has a great collection of art deco architecture, antique stores, art galleries, and boutiques.
 Those who prefer the outdoor cafe or coffee house setting will enjoy its many cafes.
 The people are friendly.
 Asheville's people range from artists and musicians to corporate executives, merchants and entrepreneurs.
 It is easy to park on street or on a parking deck, then stroll through the streets.

 Watch this short Youtube Video on Asheville as prepared by AshevilleNCMeetings.com

 There are a number of condos downtown as well as homes further out.
 Montford, Chesnut Hill, Grove Park, Biltmore Village, and Albemarle Park have been named historic districts.
 The area is so popular that developers far from Asheville put Asheville or Biltmore in their community name.
 Many active communities are built around golf, lakes, or mountain settings (see link at left).

 What is Special about Asheville